Hult International Business School: Campuses

 Hult maintains 7 campuses across 3 countries and serves approximately 3,000 students: two undergraduate and postgraduate campuses (London and Boston), three postgraduate campuses that serve as summer rotational campuses (San Francisco, Shanghai and Dubai) one solely postgraduate campuses (New York City), and one executive education campus (Ashridge Estate in Hertfordshire, United Kingdom).
+Furthermore, Hult set up a campus in Singapore for summer elective and city seminar opportunities.
 Students are encouraged to rotate between campuses during their programs.

+Hult operates separate undergraduate and postgraduate campuses in London.
+Hult House East, the undergraduate campus, is located in Aldgate East, while the postgraduate campus is located between Holborn and Bloomsbury.
+Hult House East is based in a converted nineteenth-century brewery that was adapted by Sergison Bates Architects.
+The building contains classrooms, study spaces, meeting rooms and roof terraces, and retains elements of the former industrial structure.

 The Hult London Undergraduate Campus, built by British firm Sergison Bates Architects, won the Royal Institute of British Architects National Award in 2015.

 Academics

 Hult's London postgraduate campus is located in the Bloomsbury district.